 In addition, this programme provides the pathway to enrol in master’s degree without having to undertake extra professional work experience after obtaining the aircraft basic engineer’s licence.

-The Applied Bachelor in Aircraft Maintenance is accredited by the Ministry of Education – Higher Education Affairs.
+The Applied Bachelor in Aircraft Maintenance is accredited by the Ministry of Higher Education & Scientific Research, UAE.
 The Applied Bachelor in Aircraft Maintenance Engineering and the Certificates of Recognition are awarded by the Emirates Aviation University (EAU), EASA and GCAA respectively.
+Students who complete the programme have the option of obtaining a Coventry University certificate in addition to Emirates Aviation University award.

 On successful completion of the 4 ½ years Applied Bachelor in Aircraft Maintenance Engineering programme students obtain the following: